OSGeo/gdal/gdal/doc/source/programs/gdaltindex.rst

 See also
 --------

-:ref:`common_options` for other command-line options, and in particular the :ref:`--optfile <common_options_optfile>` switch that can be used to specify a list of input datasets.
+:ref:`raster_common_options` for other command-line options, and in particular the :ref:`--optfile <raster_common_options_optfile>` switch that can be used to specify a list of input datasets.